Pricing Strategy - Wholesale Distribution

 Further margin gains can be realised through customer price optimisation.
 By analysing customer value drivers and applying these value drivers to a new customer discount structure, customer price levels can be optimised.
 In many cases, distributors are using 5 levels of customer discounts, where almost all customers are set to Levels 4-5 and no one is on levels 1 or 2 (the lowest discounts).

-Pricing Insight’s experience with wholesale distributors spans many different industry verticals working with Fortune 500’s and ASX listed companies.
 We have been able to help a number of distributors with thousands of products generating margin expansion without loss of volume.

 Areas where we can help your business include: